mhaack/mh-site/src/posts/2025-12-23-migrating-from-plausible-to-pirsch-analytics-using-netlify-edge-functions.md

 Since my sites are hosted on Netlify, I wanted to leverage [Edge Functions](https://docs.netlify.com/build/edge-functions/overview/) for this.
 The Pirsch documentation includes a JavaScript [Cloudflare Worker proxy guide](https://docs.pirsch.io/advanced/cf-workers), but since the environments differ, the code needed some adjustments for Netlify.

+In order for our Edge proxy function to send analytics events to Pirsch securely, we need to generate an access key via the Pirsch dashboard.
+Navigate to the Integration Settings page of your Pirsch dashboard and click Add Client to create a new client.
+Set the type to 'Access Key'.
+Give it a memorable name and click Create Client.
+Copy the access key and save it for later as it will not be visible again.

 ### Refactoring with Cursor

 Instead of rewriting the logic manually, I used Cursor.
 I provided the Cloudflare example and asked it to convert the code to a Netlify Edge Function.